nevertrollsh/nt-gg-api/README.md

 | edit(value, type) | Edits the results to a value under a type. | value: string, type: int |
 | freeze(resultNum) | Freezes all the results.
 Make sure to use edit function before this. | resultNum: number |

-## Importing Libraries/Packages
+## Import
 You can now import libraries and packages using the import(pkg) function.
-It was not mentioned in the Main API because it is not the part of the Main API.\\
+It was not mentioned in the Main API because it is not the part of the Main API.\

 Here is an example of loading the ntdatabase package using the import function.
 ```lua